 Tips for Storing Your Nicotine E-Liquid

-If you’ve been vaping for some time, chances are you keep more than one bottle of e-juice.
+If you’ve been vaping for some time, chances are you keep more than one bottle of nicotine e-juice.
 You know, just in case of emergencies.

-You may lose a bottle, leave it somewhere, or have it accidentally spill, but having your own stash tucked away somewhere gives you a sense of security knowing you won’t have to wait too long to have your fill.
+After the proposed ban regarding buying nicotine e-liquid and shipping from New Zealand to Australia, having your stash tucked away gives you a sense of security, knowing you won’t have to wait too long to have your fill.

 However, nicotine liquids, or e-juice, are consumable.

 This means it can spoil.
-Having your own stash is fine, but having it go bad while locked away somewhere is the worst.
+Having your stash is fine, but having it go bad while locked away somewhere is the worst.
 E-juice is usually composed of Propylene Glycol (PG) and/or VG, nicotine, and flavour.

 While PG is not susceptible to bacteria, nicotine and flavours are.

 This means storing them properly is a must.

 What Causes Nicotine E-Liquid to Go Bad?

-Nicotine and most flavours are made up of natural compounds, which means they break down and go stale if left to the elements.
+Nicotine and most flavours are made up of natural compounds, which break down and go stale if left to the elements.

 Like most perishables, e-liquid is affected by heat, light, moisture, and air.